Northeastern-Electric-Racing/LearningSessions/rust/README.md

 ### Testing

 Run `docker-compose build` then `docker-compose up` to load and start your current code.
 If you see a repeated value of "Hello from TCP Server" then you have done it correctly.

+If you are not on mac you may have to go into the rust app Dockerfile and change the commands host to be for your machine (see comments in the dockerfile)